Climate Action Plan

 Upstream emissions:

-- >60% by 2028 engagement of airline companies by emissions of aircrafts during lending and take-off phases (LTO) to support them in setting emission reduction plans in line with to the consumption of aircrafts during take-off and landing phase – target SBTi validated
+• >60% by 2028 engagement of airline companies by emissions of aircrafts during lending and take-off phases (LTO) to support them in setting emission reduction plans – target SBTi validated

-- -50% by 2030 absolute reduction of emissions of the main companies in which Mundys holds a minority stake vs 2019 baseline (tCO2e) – target SBTi validated
+• -50% by 2030 absolute reduction of emissions of companies in which Mundys holds a minority stake vs 2019 baseline (tCO2e) – target SBTi validated

 Other emissions:

-Oversight of ESG topics, including climate change, by the Board of Directors is a good governance practice that Mundys fosters for its investee companies as well, by requiring the approval of ESG plans and targets by the BoD at all main subsidiaries.
-Board and Executive management Committees overseeing ESG topics, including climate change, are established within all the key subsidiaries and they are progressively expanding across the portfolio.
+The oversight of ESG issues by the Board of Directors is a good governance practice that Mundys also encourages its asset companies to adopt, requesting approval of ESG plans and targets by the respective boards at main subsidiaries.
+Board and executive committees that oversee ESG issues, including those regarding climate change, have already been set up within all the main subsidiaries and this approach is progressively being extended throughout the Group.

-In order to foster management accountability on sustainability performance across the portfolio, Mundys promotes the adoption of significant portion of incentive remuneration (at least 10% of short-term and 20% of long-term incentives) linked to the achievement of emission reduction target and other sustainability objectives, alongside financial and operational metrics.
-Currently, ESG-linked remuneration schemes are in place for >90% of subsidiaries.
+In order to foster management accountability on sustainability performance across the portfolio, Mundys promotes the adoption of significant portion of incentive remuneration (15%-20% oof the annual incentive) linked to the achievement of emission reduction target and other sustainability objectives, alongside financial and operational metrics.

 Mundys cooperates with public decision-makers and partners to contribute via our industry knowledge, assets, experience and innovation capabilities to accelerate decarbonization of the transport industry, thereby contrasting climate change in line with the Paris Agreement.